DanySK/course-laboratory-of-software-systems/slides/content/04-build-automation/_index.md

 * Configuration (declarative) and actionable (imperative) logics mixed together
 * Highly configurable

-**Declartive style**: adhere to some convention, specify additional configuration, and let the tool decide what to do actually
+**Declarative style**: adhere to some convention, specify additional configuration, and let the tool decide what to do actually
 * *Examples*: Apache Maven
 * Separation between *what* to do and *how* to do it